PaulAvery/VierGewinnt/README.md

 I decided to take the route of completely overengineering everything (especially rendering).
 Mainly because I was bored.

 Pass at least two player names as CLI arguments.

+Documentation (including class diagrams) can be created by running `doxygen` inside the project directory.